 Health Benefits of Sourdough

-And since that yeast and bacteria are essentially consuming the mixture of flour and water, they are actually pre-digesting them for us.
+This yeast and bacteria are essentially consuming the mixture of flour and water, meaning they are pre-digesting the flour for us.
 This is really good for our gut health, which is why live cultured and fermented foods of all kinds are so good for our digestive system and overall health.

-When it comes to sourdough though, the bacteria isn't alive when we eat it because we're not eating our sourdough starter raw.
+When it comes to sourdough though, the bacteria isn’t alive when we eat it because we’re not eating our sourdough starter raw.
 We’re using it to bake with.
-But when we put our flour in it or whatever grain medium we're using (ie. brown rice, quinoa, buckwheat, gluten-free flour, etc.), whatever you're using, it's being pre-digested for you.
+However, when we add our flour, or whatever grain medium we’re using (ie. brown rice, quinoa, buckwheat, gluten-free flour, etc.), it’s being pre-digested during the soaking or rising phase.

 Best Flour to Use for Sourdough Starter

 You can use any grain or flour that you want to start your starter!
-In my sourdough class I teach you how to make a sourdough starter from 4 different types of grains:
+In my sourdough class, I teach you how to make a sourdough starter from 4 different types of grains: all-purpose, ancient grain einkorn, fresh-ground hard white wheat and gluten-free brown rice flour.

-For my recommendations on where to find hard white wheat and other grains, check out Where to Buy Grains in Bulk – My Favorite Sources.
+For my recommendations on where to find hard white wheat and other grains, check out this post on where to buy grains in bulk.

 What is Sourdough Discard?

-Discard is when you remove some of the sourdough starter from the container that it's in.
-Discard is very important in the beginning when you’re getting your starter established.
-It's also something that will come into play later on if you put your starter to sleep in the fridge and you need to bring it back to life!
+Discarding your starter is very important at the beginning when you’re getting your starter established.
+It’s also something that will come into play later on if you put your starter to sleep in the fridge and you need to bring it back to life!

 Sourdough Discard Recipes

-- pancakes and waffles (to get my sourdough pancake and waffle recipe watch video 3 in my sourdough series)
+- Pancakes and Waffles – Get my sourdough pancake and waffle recipe in video three of my sourdough series.

 Now, if you have my book Handmade, you know we walked through making a sourdough starter and I’ve got quite a few recipes already in there for using your starter and your discard.

-In my class, I walk you through doing sourdough pancakes and waffles with your discard.
-It's especially helpful to have these type of recipes when your starter is in its infancy because you can't use it to bake bread yet.
+In my class, I walk you through making sourdough pancakes and waffles with your discard.
+These types of recipes are especially helpful when your starter is in its infancy because, as I mentioned, you can’t use it to bake bread yet.

 When is My Starter Strong Enough For Baking?

-We're discussing sourdough starter, but how do we know when we can start baking up amazing loaves of bread?
-You'll want to catch my free class to know just when your starter is ready.
+How do we know when our sourdough starter is strong enough to bake up amazing loaves of bread?
+You’ll want to catch my free class to know just when your starter is ready.
 But the short answer is at least 4 weeks of age and consistently doubling in size a few hours after being fed.

-In my class, we even dive into how to make sourdough bread, which is really interesting because it’s a different technique than using regular yeast and making regular homemade bread.
+In my class, we even dive into how to make sourdough bread, which is really interesting because it’s a different technique than using active dry yeast for homemade bread.

-Since it’s a living thing and it reacts differently to the different temperatures, humidity levels, etc., you have to learn how to nurture your starter until it’s ready to bake bread with.
-But once you know what it's supposed to look like and how you can manipulate that, it really is easy to make amazing bread!
+Since a sourdough starter is a living thing and it reacts differently to different temperatures, humidity levels, etc., you have to learn how to nurture your starter until it’s ready to bake bread with.
+Once you know what it’s supposed to look like and how to manipulate it, it really is easy to make amazing bread!

-And then you can take that same sourdough starter and turn it into the more artisan-style loaves too.
-You can do big round loaves and French bread rolls…
+You can also take that same sourdough starter and turn it into more artisan-style loaves, such as big round loaves, French bread rolls, jalapeno cheddar boules… the list goes on and on.

 How to Revive a Sourdough Starter